mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 #### Integration with Data Grid

-The `list` and then `dataGrid` slot and slot props can be used to replace the standard Data Grid with any of its [commercially licensed versions](https://mui.com/x/react-data-grid/#commercial-licenses).
+The `list` and then `dataGrid` slot and slot props can be used to customize the Data Grid used in the list view, and even replace the standard Data Grid with any of its [commercially licensed versions](https://mui.com/x/react-data-grid/#commercial-licenses).

 {{"demo": "CrudDataGridSlots.js", "height": 600, "iframe": true}}